cmalven/sass-toolkit/README.md

 #### Outputting Helpers

-There are variables included for outputting helpers.
-One for each toolkit file.
+There are mixins included for outputting helpers.
+One for each toolkit file..
 ```
-$output-color-helpers;
-$output-type-helpers;
-$output-fluid-size-helpers;
+@include output-color-helpers;
+@include output-type-helpers;
+@include output-fluid-size-helpers;
 ```

-By default all helpers are output, to turn them off just add the variable and set the variable to `false`.

 #### Media Queries